Tosaa/ksp-plantuml/README.md

 If you have any questions, feature requests, or need help, feel free to report these as an [issue](https://github.com/Tosaa/ksp-plantuml/issues).

+**Open Topics & Ideas:**

+- Create Option to hide Relations for given classes
+- Create Option to generated output file to given path
+- Bug: Indirect Relations do not exclude classes that are not in included packages

 ---

 ## 📋 Changelog